Paddy Griffith

 Paddy Griffith (4 February 1947, Liverpool, England – 25 June 2010) was a British military theorist and historian, who authored numerous books in the field of War Studies.
 He was also a wargame designer for the UK Ministry of Defence, and a leading figure in the wargaming community.

 Academic life

 Griffith was a freelance military historian and a prolific author on military history and tactics.
 He was educated at Corpus Christi College, Oxford, where he obtained a first-class honours degree in Modern History.
-He was a lecturer and then senior lecturer at RMA Sandhurst from 1973–89.
+He was a lecturer and then senior lecturer at RMA Sandhurst from 1973 to 1989.

 Forward into Battle

 In Forward into Battle: Fighting Tactics from Waterloo to Vietnam (1981), Griffith put forward ideas about the "empty battlefield" or how increased fire-power had led to military formations becoming increasingly disaggregated.
 The conclusion he drew was that the willingness to close with the enemy was a key factor.
 It proved to be a highly influential work.